physine/Table-Converter/README.md

 Test input and output files:

-    In the \assignments\assignment-01-15458382\tabconv folder you may have noticed extra file, these files contain test data I used to make sure my code works as it should, feel free to use them as you wish :) though I can imagine you have your own.
+    In the \tabconv folder you may have noticed extra file, these files contain test data I used to make sure my code works as it should, feel free to use them as you wish :) though I can imagine you have your own.

         Input test files: